-By the time I find them, the chain of personal connections has broken.
-The object-ness and formal qualities of an old photograph are easier to see.
-Their subjects are freed to become characters cast and costumed, part of another story.
+By the time I find them, chains of personal connections have broken.
+The object-ness and formal qualities are easier to see.
+Subjects are freed to become characters cast and costumed, part of another story.